SKEPTICISM – RICHARD H. POPKIN

 Islamic philosophy and science was entitled Autodestruction of the

+Philosophers.
 (This same type of view reappeared in the late Christian

 Middle Ages in Nicholas of Cusa’s theory of learned ignorance.)